Ranaco-Phillips/asset-tracker/README.md

 # asset-tracker
 Store records of distributed assets.
+Also store their location.